katurian/msgbot/README.md

 # msgbot
 A Python Discord selfbot that stores user messages in .txt files.
-REEEEEEEEEEEEEEEEEEEEEEEEEEEEEE